 @next_step_date | Date of the next step |

 A decision step is a point in the care plan where the treatment path splits into two or more options, called branches.
-Each branch contains its own sequence of appointment and task steps.
+Each branch contains its own list of appointment, task, message, and (optionally) further decision steps.
 Only one branch can be selected for a given patient — the others are skipped.
+Branches can contain their own decision steps, letting you build multi-level paths (for example, a first decision picks the treatment type, and a nested decision inside the chosen branch picks the dosage).
+When a branch is skipped, everything inside it — including nested decisions and their branches — is skipped automatically.
 Example: A hormone therapy care plan might have an initial consultation, followed by a decision step where the provider chooses between three dosage options.
 Each option has its own follow-up appointments and lab work.Configure a Decision Step

 Name the Branches